kjsp507/4180-Project-Spring-2023/README.md

 The video linked below demonstrates these features.

-Click on the image to go to YouTube.
+Click on the image to go to YouTube. or click this [link](https://youtu.be/J63613xiZbI).
 [![Demo](https://user-images.githubusercontent.com/70723673/235655051-a7649578-0bc3-40a4-9295-f6108aff9cbb.jpg)](https://youtu.be/J63613xiZbI)